Showing posts with label Tirupattur District. Show all posts

 HISTORY AND INSCRIPTION

-As per the inscription found on the adhisthana, this place was called as Madhurantaka Chozha Chaturvedi mangalam and the temple was built by the 10th Century Chozha King Madhurantakan.
-It is to be noted that Rajaraja-I’s father was called as Sundara Chozha and Sundara means Azhagu in Tamil.
+As per the inscription found on the adhistana, this place was called Madhurantaka Chozha Chaturvedi Mangalam, and the temple was built by the 10th-century Chozha King Madhurantakan.
+It is to be noted that Rajaraja-I’s father was called Sundara Chozha, and Sundara means Azhagu in Tamil.

-The temple was reconstructed during 15th to 16th Century Vijayanagara period and inscriptions are found on the sanctum walls.
+The temple was reconstructed during the 15th to 16th century Vijayanagara period, and inscriptions are found on the sanctum walls.

 Inscriptions